Special Category Data GDPR Best Practices

 Collecting sensitive personal data has become a necessity for businesses.
 We explain what special category data is and how to stay GDPR compliant.

-Special category data is particularly important as the use of this data could create significant risks to an individual's fundamental rights and freedoms.
-It is, therefore, vital that this information be treated with greater care.
+Special category data is particularly important as its use could significantly risk an individual's fundamental rights and freedoms.
+Therefore, it is vital that this information be treated with greater care.

 What is special category data?

 Personal data is information that relates to an identifiable individual or data subject.
-Sensitive personal data is that falling into special categories as defined by the GDPR.
+Sensitive personal data falls into special categories as defined by the GDPR.

-Special category data includes gathered, inferred or guessed details about someone which fall into one of the categories below.
+Special category data includes gathered, inferred or guessed details about someone, which falls into one of the categories below.
 It depends on how certain that inference is and whether you are deliberately drawing that inference.

 The GDPR defines special category data as: